archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_1.rst

 create sub-directories by adding the appropriate ``mkdir -p`` commands in the :func:`build` function before the installation procedure is run.

-In old packages, there was no :func`package` function.
+In old packages, there was no :func:`package` function.
 So, files were put into the ``pkg`` directory at the end of the :func:`build` function.
 If :func:`package` is not present, :func:`build` runs via ``fakeroot``.
 In new packages, :func:`package` is required and runs via ``fakeroot`` instead, and